-Various changes have been made to the methods and processes used in the calculations of the technical provisions as a result of the adoption and implementation of IFRS 17.
+There have been no material changes to the valuation process or methodology during the year.
 The assumptions used in the process change from period to period due to internal and external factors such as change in business mix, claims events and perceived profitability of the business underwritten.

-Detailed explanations and reconciliations from the assets and liabilities presented in the Group's and LICL's financial statements as at 31 December 2023 to those presented on an EBS basis in this report are included in Section D.
+Detailed explanations and reconciliations from the assets and liabilities presented in the Group's and LICL's financial statements as at 31 December 2024 to those presented on an EBS basis in this report are included in Section D.